OpenBB-finance/OpenBB/website/content/terminal/quickstart/faq.md

 <details><summary>Why do a receive a ModuleNotFoundError?</summary>
 <p>

-In the case when you run into an error of the form `ModuleNotFoundError: No module named '_______'` before you start installing these modules that have not been found please check that you have most followed the recommended installation instructions.
+IF you receive an error like `ModuleNotFoundError: No module named '_______'`

+<p>Before you start begin troubleshooting please verify that you have followed the recommended installation instructions.
-These errors often can occur when you have not activated the virtual environment where you have installed the terminal, or you have not used the `poetry install` command to install the dependencies.
+These errors often can occur when you have not activated the virtual environment where you have installed the terminal, or you have not used the `poetry install` command to install the dependencies.</p>

-In case you wish to proceed with an alternative way to install the terminal feel free to install the missing packages via pip.
+If you are still having issues install the missing packages via pip.
 For example if you get the error that `yfinance` is not found, you would run `pip install yfinance`

 </p>
 </details>